naver-ai/c3-gan/README.md

 ----
 ### II.
 Train
-If you have set every arguments in [config.py](https://github.com/naver-ai/c3-gan/blob/main/config.py) file, the training code would be run with the simple command below.
+If you have set every arguments in [config.py](https://github.com/naver-ai/c3-gan/blob/main/config.py) file, the training code will be running with the simple command below.
 ```
 python train.py
 ```